 2 Minute Meal Plan eCookbook

-It’s actually been 3 years since I first released the 2-Minute Meal Plan eBook.
-It’s easily the most unusual book that I’ve ever written in that it’s all about showing you the easiest way to ‘reverse’ your meal plan and cook with the ingredients you have on hand using ‘template recipes’.
+The 2-Minute Meal Plan is easily the most unusual book that I’ve ever written because it shows you the easiest way to ‘reverse’ your meal plan and cook with the ingredients you have on hand using ‘template recipes’.

 This frees you from the constraints of shopping lists and traditional recipes while providing the support you need to get healthy meals on the table with minimum fuss or effort.